-General problem for didactic radars is that they are allowed to work only in specially approved so-called ISM frequency bands (Industrial, Scientific and Medical Band) with strongly limited transmission power.
+A general problem for didactic radars is that they are allowed to work only in specially approved so-called ISM frequency bands (Industrial, Scientific and Medical Band) with strongly limited transmission power.
 Thus you may use only the following frequency bands for didactic radars: 2.4 GHz to 2.5 GHz, 5.725 GHz to 5.875 GHz or 24 GHz to 24.25 GHz.
-Core of all presented here CW and FMCW radars is a small chip: the TRX_024_06 produced by the Silicon Radar Ltd. This chip transmits in the 24 GHz band with a power of 6 dBm (corresponding 4 mW).
-Second problem is often the price.
+The core of all presented here CW and FMCW radars is a small chip: the TRX_024_06 produced by the Silicon Radar Ltd. This chip transmits in the 24 GHz band with a power of 6 dBm (corresponding 4 mW).
+The second problem is often the price.
 The price seems extremely high because these devices are produced in very small quantities and only on request often.
-Thus, for the starter kit the price is still in the range of 1000 €.
-However, for the didactical noise radar the price is (depending on the equipped accessories) more than 12,000 €.
+Thus, for the starter kit, the price is still in the range of 1000 €.
+However, for the didactical noise radar, the price is (depending on the equipped accessories) more than 12,000 €.
 The prices for Didactical Pulse Radar DPR-886 can be well above 25,000 €.
 (Prices are subject to change.)

 Bildergalerie von didaktischen Radargeräten

 Figure 2: Starter kit ST100: a development tool for a CW radar.
 Suitable for motion detection, barrier radar and speed measurements.

 Figure 3: Skyradar Basic II - an FMCW radar.
 Suitable for demonstration of a simple tracking radar, and for distance and speed measurements.
 Can be used with appropriate target models for the creation of diagrams of the radar cross-section.